 The island of Aegina is a short 40-75 minutes ferry ride from the Port of Piraeus in Athens to the Port of Aegina.
 It’s a great choice for one of your day trips.
 Leave first thing in the morning and catch a sunset ride back in the evening.
 Aegina offers beaches, mountains, archaeological sites, and fresh seafood.

 When you arrive at the Port of Aegina, you will be within a short walk to restaurants, shops, the bus stop, and transportation rentals.
 The bus is easy to navigate and stops near the Fyki Beach Restaurant on the southwest side of the island.
 This is a great place to swim and rent beach chairs and an umbrella for the day.
-You can also rent a car, scooter or bike to get around Aegina.
-Having the freedom of your own transportation allows you to discover the villages and gorgeous views around the island.
+You can also rent a car, scooter, or bike to get around Aegina.
+Having the freedom of transportation allows you to discover the villages and gorgeous views around the island.

 The least expensive way to get to Delphi is via the bus.
 However, it is also the least convenient.
 We recommend going on a private tour or renting a car.
 It takes approximately 2.5 hours to get to Delphi from Athens via car.
 Private tours are for the full day, and you can find options online or at your hotel or a travel agency in Athens.

 Must See: When you’re walking through the archaeological site at Delphi, be sure to go all the way to the highest point to reach the Stade de Delphes.
-This is one of the best preserved stadiums, dating back to the 5th c.
+This is one of the best-preserved stadiums, dating back to the 5th c.
 B.C.
 It overlooks the sanctuary of Apollo and gives you spectacular views of the modern hill country.

 You can take a fast ferry from the Port of Piraeus in Athens to Hydra and arrive in 1.5-2 hours.
 Most ferries on this route stop at Poros island as well, but we recommend spending the entire day on Hydra.
-Upon arrival to Hydra, you’ll be greeted by the alluring architecture.
+Upon arrival at Hydra, you’ll be greeted by the alluring architecture.
 On your self-guided walking tour of the island, you’ll stumble upon shops, local cuisine, beaches, musicians, windmills, remnants of the past, and sailing adventures.
 Be sure to watch your step – donkeys frequent the walkways just as much as pedestrians!

 4. Nafplio and Corinth Canal